-Treatments such as chemotherapy, radiotherapy or biological therapy can sometimes help to shrink the cancer, reduce symptoms and help you feel better.
+Treatments such as chemotherapy, radiotherapy or targeted drugs can sometimes help to shrink the cancer, reduce symptoms and help you feel better.
 Other treatments such as laser therapy or stents can treat specific symptoms such as a blockage in the stomach.

 Tiredness is a common symptom of advanced cancer.
 It can feel a bit overwhelming and as though you don’t have any energy.

 Let your doctor or nurse know if you’re very tired as they might be able to prescribe medicine to help or other treatments.
 For example, a blood transfusion can give you more energy if you’re tired due to anaemia (low red blood cell levels).

 It’s important to rest a few times throughout the day.
 Resting regularly can help you feel less tired and more able to cope.
 You don't have to sleep during these times.
 Just sitting or lying down will help.

 Exercising can be hard when you feel very tired.
 But research shows that daily light to moderate exercise can give you more energy.
 Going for a gentle walk is very good.
 Gentle exercises in bed or standing up can help if you can’t move around easily.